raganwald-deprecated/homoiconic/2011/01/misadventure_part_i.md

 <a target="_blank" href="http://min.us/mvkEt6y#3"><img src="http://i.min.us/jeflO8.png" border="0"/></a>

 And the fragment has changed yet again, now it's [#/42492610216140747/3916709493533819][l3].
 We just moved North.
 What happens if we move South?
 Let's investigate.
 First, each possible move is a standard HTML link.
-There's no magic Javascript.
+There's no magic JavaScript.
 Let's look at the link to move South.
 It's the same URL, but the fragment looks familiar: [#/42492610216140747/5682321739861935][l2].
 That's interesting, it's the exact same fragment that we were on a move ago.

 And looking at the page, we see that the link to move South is colored <font color='red'>red</font>.
 There's no special magic going on.
 It's a standard link and it goes to a place that's still in the browser's history, so it is styled differently, just like any other link.
 We'll see how that works later, but let's try something else.